imbybio/elm-makers-workshop/README.md

 - a function is called by just referencing it followed by its arguments, such as `view model`, and can be enclosed in braces when grouping is necessary, such as `(view model)`.
+- lists are defined with square brackets: `[1, 2, 3]` and all items in the list need to be of the same type
+- records are defined with curly brackets: `{ name = "Bob", age = 23 }` and
+  each field can have its own type
-- variables and functions are declared in the same way, with an optional type definition followed by an implementation:
+- constant and function declarations both start with an optional type definition followed by an implementation:

 ```elm